vtjc2002/LearnAI-Bootcamp/lab02.5-logging_chat_conversations/0_README.md

----
-layout: default
----

 # Logging with Microsoft Bot Framework

 This hands-on lab guides you through enabling various logging scenarios for your bot solutions.

+## Important Note - May 2019 - Beginning

->**!Important Note!**: These labs have not been updated since August 1, 2018.
-When they are updated, we'll update this note.
+All of the Logging conversations labs have not been updated since August 1, 2018.
+And for now, there are no plans for any maintenance.
+You can execute these labs on your own, but there is no guarantee that they will work.

+You can use [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-persist-user-inputs?view=azure-bot-service-4.0&tabs=csharp) official material to guide you.

+**Stay tuned for further updates.
+Every collaboration is welcome.**

+## Important Note - April 2019 - End

 ## Objectives
 This workshop demonstrates how you can perform logging using Microsoft Bot Framework and store aspects of chat conversations.
 After completing these labs, you should be able to: